NFDI4Energy/EFZN_rdm/README.md

 There are three possible ways to work with this course:

 1. Do you want to gain a thorough understanding of RDM?
 Follow the course outline described in the following graph.
 When you complete the course, you will have established a basic Data Management Plan for a project of your choice that you can build upon and adapt.
 2. Are you looking for a challenge?
-Collect the letters that are in brackets after the correct solution and together they form the solution word.
+In the quizzes, collect the letters that are in brackets after the correct solution and together they form the solution word.
 3. Do you already have some knowledge of RDM?
 Great!
 Choose individual chapters that are of interest for your field of work by clicking on the plus-signs.

 A quick word on the course format.
 The course is written in [Markdown](https://de.wikipedia.org/wiki/Markdown) and implemented in [LiaScript](https://liascript.github.io/).